openstack/heat-translator/README.rst

 Architecture
 ------------

-Heat-Translator project is mainly built of two components:

-1. **Parser** - parser for a particular template format e.g. TOSCA parser

-2. **Generator** - takes an in-memory graph from **Parser**, maps it to Heat resources and software configuration and then produces a HOT.
+Heat-Translator project takes a non-Heat template (e.g. TOSCA flat YAML template or template embedded in TOSCA Cloud Service Archive (CSAR) format) as an input, calls an appropriate Parser (e.g. TOSCA Parser) per the type of input template to parse it and create an in-memory graph, maps it to Heat resources and then produces a Heat Orchestration Template (HOT) as an output.

 How To Use
 ----------